WHAT WE’RE MADE OF:

 Some parts of this statement almost seem to make sense.
 But consider.
 Steiner was saying that the ancients were fundamentally correct (their dreams were true; Anthroposophists "acknowledge" or accept the ancients' truths today).
 Thus, in discussing the "symbols" used by the ancients, Steiner was asserting that those images were true — the ancients, you see, were clairvoyant.
 Steiner's basic position on such matters is that the ancients were right about many, many things, whereas modern science is wrong about almost everything.
 In sum, Steiner embraced ancient ignorance while rejecting modern knowledge.

 The four figures represent not just parts of human nature but actual human races in ancient, ancient days: reading from the top, eagle people, human people, lion people, and bull people.
-We evolved most directly from the human people.
-Our spirit may be taken as a benevolent force shepherding souls into Earthly incarnation and then beyond.
-We find this representation of ourselves (or the higher spirits nurturing us) in other Anthroposophical artworks, such as I have copied here:
+[See "Four Group Souls".]
+We modern humans evolved most directly from the ancient "human" people.
+The spirit guiding us may be seen as a benevolent, godly force shepherding souls into Earthly incarnation and then beyond.
+We find representations of such divinity, having a distinctly "human" form, in many Anthroposophical artworks, such as one I have copied here:

-My sketch, 2010, based on a portion of a painting by Walther Roggenkamp
+[My sketch, 2010, based on a portion of a painting

 One of the teachers at my Waldorf school warned white students against receiving blood transfusions from nonwhites.
 Her warning was consistent with Steiner's teachings.